How to Calculate + Use Time-in-Range with a BGM

 - Check your blood glucose levels as often as you can over a 14-day span.
-You can check 2 hours after a meal, fasting, bedtime, etc. Aim for at least 6 to 8 checks per day.
+You can check two hours after a meal, fasting, bedtime, etc. Aim for at least six to eight checks per day.

 - You count the number of readings (from the entire 14-day span) that were within your target range and divide it by the total number of blood glucose readings.
 Standard target ranges are usually between 70 mg/dL and 180 mg/dL, but you should discuss if this range is right for you with your doctor.

 (# of readings within target range ÷ total # of readings) × 100 = %TIR

 Here’s an example:

 You checked your blood glucose levels 100 times these past two weeks.
 Of those 100 readings, 50 were within the 70 to 180 mg/dL range.
 You’ll take that 50 and divide it by 100, to get 0.50.
 Next, you’ll multiply that by 100 to get your time in range, which would be 50%.

 (50 ÷ 100) × 100 = 50% TIR

 This means that your blood glucose levels are within your target range 50% of the time.

 Calculating your TIR is the first step.
 The next step is to understand your TIR.
 If your TIR is below where you and your doctor would like it to be, you can ask a few questions to possibly make any adjustments with your provider.

 - Is my goal of %TIR right for my age/lifestyle/ability?